myyerrol/linux-tool-configs/README.md

 ## Description

-This repository contains some software configurations that are used commonly under Linux, such as vim, tmux, zsh, bash, atom, xterm, etc.
+Install, uninstall or backup configuration files that are used commonly under Linux, such as powerline, terminal, xterm, tmux, vim, zsh, etc.

+## Usage

-## Installation
+### Installation

 - Clone the repository to your Desktop: